What people are saying..

 When we first sat down to draw up this plan, we envisioned an open interior, with an uncluttered feel.
 We purposely understated the storage in exchange for an open and welcoming space, and design features like the spiralling ladder that help the space breathe.
-This leaves us room for extra storage in varied places, as the need comes up down the road, or for long-term living.
+This serves the home well for short-term accomodations.

 Interested in the Building Process?